 You can also search the outline for specific text.
-Within an outline, Vault searches the section and document names, but not document content and fields.
+Within an outline, Vault searches the section and document names and numbers, but not document content or other fields.
 To execute a search, enter the search term and press Enter.
 A search results page will show matching terms in bold.
 To clear the search, click the X icon in the search box.

 The following keyboard shortcuts are available when working in Outline View.

 |Up/Down Arrows (↑ ↓)||Move up and down through the binder|